-When the Contract Documents require a submittal the contractor shall submit one copy of submittals electronically for all submittals except Equipment Manuals.
-Two hard copies of Equipment Manuals must be submitted.
+If requested by the Contractor and approved by the Engineer and Owner, the Contractor may submit one copy of submittals electronically in lieu of submitting hard copies for all submittals except Equipment Manuals.
+Hard copies of Equipment Manuals must be submitted.
 If submittals are provided electronically, only one reviewed copy will be returned to the Contractor.